 The Health and Human Services Office of Inspector General and the Department of Agriculture Office of Inspector General operate confidential systems the public can use to report biosafety and security issues associated with the possession, use, and transfer of biological select agents and toxins.
-The Offices of Inspector General request that the Federal Select Agent Program assess each report to determine if non-compliance with the select agent regulations occurred.
-In 2021, the Federal Select Agent Program received one such report from the Health and Human Services Office of Inspector General about safety concerns with a select agent and other imported agents.
-After an inspection by the Federal Select Agent Program, inspectors were unable to confirm the allegations in the report.
+The Offices of Inspector General request that the Federal Select Agent Program assess each report to determine if non-compliance with the select agent and toxin regulations occurred.
+In 2022, the Federal Select Agent Program received one such report from the Health and Human Services Office of Inspector General about safety concerns involving a non-select agent, and the claims could not be verified.
+The report was referred to the Occupational Safety and Health Administration for further investigation.